alex-monroe/ff-schedule-generator/README.md

 available before running the snippet.

-You can also run the example script in `examples/example_request.py` to see the same request in action against the hosted API:
+You can also run the example script in `examples/example_request.py` to see the same request in action against the server:

 ```bash
 nox -s build